 What is Child Support?

 When you get divorced, and children are concerned with them, you need to spend a decent sum of money to meet fundamental rights such as food, health insurance, school, entertainment, etc. When the child is an adult, you no longer need to pay for it.
-For a parent that has precarious work, it may be quite a challenge.
+For a parent who has precarious work, it may be quite a challenge.

-6 Reasons for being the Case Dismissed
+6 Reasons for the Case Dismissed

 There are many reasons for the case to be dismissed from the court.
 They are-